 Personally, I found this quite strange for a flight in the middle of the day.
 Unfortunately, if like me, you don’t want to spend the day napping, it makes you feel quite disorientated spending the majority of your day in darkness!

-So my advice is to bring snacks with you to tide you over, since there is no proper lunch served onboard.
+So my advice is to bring your own snacks to tide you over, since there is no lunch served on board this 7-hour flight.

-With 90 minutes to go, the lights were finally turned back on and hot refreshment towels were served alongside a savoury lamb empanada-type pastry and a small muffin.
+With 90 minutes to go, the lights were finally turned back on and hot refreshment towels were served alongside a savoury lamb empanada-type pastry and a small, sweet muffin.

 Final Verdict

-The flight went smoothly, and the service was punctual, if not overly friendly.
+The flight went smoothly, and the service was punctual, if a bit cold.

 In summary, the direct flight is very convenient and commands a premium accordingly.
 However, spending the entire flight in darkness during a daytime flight was very disorientating, and the meal that was served was tasty but small, with no options for passengers like myself who felt peckish around lunchtime.